High Risk Homeowners Insurance - How Can I Avoid It?

 2. Home Condition: Older homes or those with structural issues, outdated electrical systems, or poor maintenance can be flagged.

-3. Claims History: A history of frequent insurance claims can raise red flags for insurers.
+3. Claims History: A history of frequent insurance claims, especially water, can raise red flags for insurers.

-5. Previous Cancellations: If you've had insurance policies canceled or not renewed, insurers might view you as a higher risk.
+5. Previous Cancellations: Insurance policies that have been canceled or not renewed cause insurers to see a higher risk.

 Steps to Avoid High-Risk Classification